ricardjocelyn/ricardjocelyn.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in Neurosciences at Stanford University and a [Knight-Hennessy Scholar](https://knight-hennessy.stanford.edu/scholars/2023-cohort)!
+I am currently a PhD student in Neurosciences at Stanford University.
+I am a National Academies of Sciences Engineering and Medicine [Ford Foundation Predoctoral Scholar](https://www.nationalacademies.org/our-work/ford-foundation-fellowships) and a Stanford University [Knight-Hennessy Scholar](https://knight-hennessy.stanford.edu/scholars/2023-cohort)!

 Previously, I began my role as a post-baccalaureate computational research assistant at the Deutsches Zentrum für Neurodegenerative Erkrankungen (DZNE) (German Center for Neurodegenerative Diseases) in Berlin, Germany, followed by a research assistant position in neuroscience at Yale University in New Haven, CT.